Most businesses can reclaim VAT on the goods and services they purchase – but does the same apply to dentists?

 Put simply, the answer is yes, but only in certain circumstances.

-Most dental services are exempt from VAT, which means it’s not possible to reclaim VAT on the goods and services used to provide them.
+Most dental services are VAT exempt, which means it’s not possible to reclaim VAT on the goods and services used to provide them.
+However, understanding the implications of added tax and value added tax is crucial for dental practices, especially regarding compliance and the differentiation between taxable and VAT-exempt services.

 But some services and products that don’t form part of a health programme might be standard-rated.